NLeSC/octopus-job-ws/README.rst

 2. Build uber-jar or execute from maven.

 2.1.
-Uber-jar, to start on other machine the `osmium-2.0.jar` and `joblauncher.yml` files must be copied.
+Uber-jar, to start on other machine the `build/libs/osmium-*-all.jar` and `joblauncher.yml` files must be copied.

 .. code-block:: bash

-   mvn package
+   gradle build
-   java -jar target/osmium-2.0.jar server joblauncher.yml
+   java -jar build/libs/osmium-*-all.jar server joblauncher.yml

 2.2.
-Execute from maven
+Execute from gradle

 .. code-block:: bash

-   mvn compile exec:java
+   gradle run

 Usage
 -----